Limit-LAB/r18/README.md

 }
 ```

-For a complete example, you can see [here](./example/). you can run the example with:
+You can find a complete example [here](./example/).
+You can run the example with following command:

 ```shell
 cargo run -p example
 ```

-## Alternative
+## Credit

 * [rust-i18n](https://github.com/longbridgeapp/rust-i18n)